SC-005 – Encryption

 9. As of January 1, 2016, all portable storage devices and media must be fully encrypted regardless of device ownership.
 The following exceptions apply:

-1. When NO UTHSC data or information with a classification ranking of 3 in any area will be stored and encryption would interfere with the device’s intended use (e.g. a promotional USB device).
-Devices used in this manner must be clearly marked as not for use with UTHSC data or information with a classification ranking of 3 in any area.
+1. When NO UTHSC data or information with a level 2 categorization will be stored and encryption would interfere with the device’s intended use (e.g. a promotional USB device).
+Devices used in this way must be clearly marked as not for use with UTHSC data or information with a level 2 categorization.

-2. Devices and/or media used for marketing and public relations, that have no UTHSC data or information with a classification ranking of 3 in any area stored on the device, and the intended recipient is not a member of the UTHSC Community.
+2. Devices and/or media used for marketing and public relations, that have no UTHSC data or information with a level 2 categorization stored on the device, and the intended recipient is not a member of the UTHSC Community.

 10. All persistent storage within any and all mobile computing devices used within UTHSC must meet the following encryption standards:

-1. The encryption passphrase will meet or exceed password strength requirements per AC-002.02-Password Management and Complexity.
+1. The encryption passphrase will meet or exceed password strength requirements per IT0506-HSC-A.01-Password Management and Complexity.
 The following exception applies:

 2. The encryption mechanism includes a management component that provides key recovery and proof that the device is encrypted.